marco-luzzara/junit-platform-engine/notes.md

 They both extend the `Filter` interface, but the post-discovery filters must never modify the `TestDescriptor` passed as argument.
 Only post-discovery filter can be registered for the `DefaultLauncher`, the suggested way is to leverage the `ServiceLoader` already seen for the test engines.
 In this case, the file to create is `/META-INF/services/org.junit.platform.launcher.PostDiscoveryFilter`.

 ### Listeners
-As per the documentation it is possible to register 3 types of listener (but there are probably more) and you can add each of them with the `ServiceLoader` mechanism or with manual registration, if allowed by the `Launcher` implementation:
+As per the documentation it is possible to register 3 types of listener (but there are [many more](https://github.com/junit-team/junit5/tree/main/junit-platform-launcher/src/main/java/org/junit/platform/launcher/listeners)) and you can add each of them with the `ServiceLoader` mechanism or with manual registration, if allowed by the `Launcher` implementation:

 - [`LauncherSessionListener`](https://junit.org/junit5/docs/snapshot/api/org.junit.platform.launcher/org/junit/platform/launcher/LauncherSessionListener.html): it is notified when a `LauncherSession` is opened, that is before test discovery and execution, and when it is closed.
 - [`LauncherDiscoveryListener`](https://junit.org/junit5/docs/snapshot/api/org.junit.platform.launcher/org/junit/platform/launcher/LauncherDiscoveryListener.html): it is specific for the discovery phase only.
 It is notified at the start and at the end of the discovery phase of each test engine, when the root-level discovery begins and when it is complete.
 - [`TestExecutionListener`](https://junit.org/junit5/docs/current/api/org.junit.platform.launcher/org/junit/platform/launcher/TestExecutionListener.html): it is called during the `TestPlan`'s execution, in fact every method of this listener receives a `TestIdentifier` as its argument.
 It lets you customize the start/end/skip event of every test (and container) and the registration of dynamic ones.
+- [`EngineExecutionListener`](https://junit.org/junit5/docs/5.5.2/api/org/junit/platform/engine/EngineExecutionListener.html): Listener to be notified of test execution events by a certain test engine (not available with `ServiceLoader`).

 To configure listeners registered using the `ServiceLoader` you have 3 options, described [here](https://junit.org/junit5/docs/snapshot/user-guide/index.html#running-tests-config-params).